RoyR-IDC/CyberSecurityAndArtificialIntelligence/FinalProject/README.md

+# Final Project

-The final project is a combination of HW2 & HW3.
+> The final project is a combination of HW2 & HW3.

-**Definition of HW2:**
+> Link to shared google doc: https://docs.google.com/document/d/1PLm8OfgqTKqdHTzfOkaW3YHTR0DQLuaV2IqfbenKZBg/edit?usp=sharing

+> defnitions of hw2 and hw3 can be seen below

+> Additional info uploaded at the end of the readme

+## Definition of HW2

 Task #2 - Short text predator detection

 This is the first part of two in your mini project which is 80% of your final grade (this part is 50% and the next one is 30%).

 As opposed to previous task - this one is very similar to the ones we encounter in real life (i.e., the goal is clear, but everything else is obscure).